emqx/emqx/rel/emqx_conf.template.en.md

 1. Array: `[ElementType]`

 ::: tip Tip
-If map filed name is a positive integer number, it is interpreted as an alternative representation of an `Array`.
+If map field name is a positive integer number, it is interpreted as an alternative representation of an `Array`.
 For example:
 ```
 myarray.1 = 74